startxfr/docker-db-tools/README.md

 # docker-db-tools ![sxapi](https://img.shields.io/badge/latest-v0.1.9-blue.svg)

-Container for managing data from a mysql and/or a couchbase backend.
+Container for managing data from and to a mysql and/or a couchbase backend.
-Linked to a mysql and/or a couchbase backend you can easyly create, save and restore content from one database or one bucket.
+All command work with a couchbase cluser and / or a mysql server the same way.
+Feature include :
+- Dumping multiple buckets or database(s) content
+- Importing multiple dump into database(s) or bucket(s)
+- Creating bucket and/or database, user(s) + load data into couchbase or mysql
+- Deleting and Recreating bucket and/or database, user(s) + load data into couchbase or mysql
+- Creating multiple bucket or database user(s)
+- Deleting and Recreating multiple bucket or database user(s)
+- Creating multiple bucket(s) or database(s)
+- Deleting and Recreating multiple bucket(s) or database(s)
+- Backup multiple buckets or database(s) content into archives
+- Importing archive into buckets or database(s)
+- Use volume for persisting data and load data from external source
+- Use container linking to discover mysql credentials
+- Available as a s2i builder to build openshift pod ready to inject or backup couchbase cluser or mysql server

 [![Build Status](https://travis-ci.org/startxfr/docker-db-tools.svg?branch=master)](https://travis-ci.org/startxfr/docker-db-tools) [![docker build](https://img.shields.io/docker/build/startx/db-tools.svg)](https://hub.docker.com/r/startx/db-tools/) [![last commit](https://img.shields.io/github/last-commit/startxfr/docker-db-tools.svg)](https://github.com/startxfr/docker-db-tools) [![licence](https://img.shields.io/github/license/startxfr/docker-db-tools.svg)](https://github.com/startxfr/docker-db-tools)